bobafetthotmail/folder2ram/README.md

 --fixed the folder2ram initscript template file with dos2unix (converted it to Unix) because it was giving weird nonsense syntax errors. and I'm on linux.
 Never wrote anything on Windows or DOS.

+--fixed various bugs about initscripts and checks failing.

+-- added manual sync do disk

 TODO (additional features for the future, these wait until I'm sure the core is stable):